After Purchase // Care, Repaire & Resizing

 - If the ring size you stated in the original order was incorrect or has changed and you wish to have it resized - we can adjust your ring size.

-- Our sizing fee is 30 USD.
-A charge of 10 USD is added for shipping.
+- Our standard sizing fee is 30 USD.

-- For Eternity Rings & Dual Diamond "Horseshoe" Rings, the sizing fee is 80 USD.
+- For various complicated resizings (such as Eternity Rings, Dual Diamond "Horseshoe" Rings, etc.) the sizing fee is 80 USD.

 - Please contact us for further instructions.